 - difficulty breathing

 These may be signs of a severe allergic reaction and require emergency care.

 If your hives are milder, continue reading to learn how to ease any discomfort and speed up the healing process.

 In most cases, home remedies are all you need to find relief.
 Here are a few ways to soothe your itchy skin:

 Use a cold compress

 Applying something cool to your skin can help relieve any irritation.
 To do this, grab a bag of frozen veggies or wrap a handful of ice in a towel and apply to the affected area for up to 10 minutes.
 Repeat as needed throughout the day.

 Take a bath with an anti-itch solution

 Avoid products that may irritate the skin

 You should also avoid using irritating moisturizers or lotions.
-When in doubt, opt for a formula that targets sensitive skin.
+When in doubt, opt for a formula that targets sensitive skin, such as these options.
 Applying immediately after bathing may also help soothe the itch.